amaranth-lang/rfcs/text/0002-interfaces.md

 To this end, a class `amaranth.lib.wiring.Component` is introduced:
 * `Component.__init__` (typically called as `super().__init__()`) updates `self.__dict__` with the result of `self.signature.members.create()`.
 (If there is a name conflict, it raises an error.)
-* `Component.signature` collects PEP 526 variable annotations in the class, if any, and returns a signature object constructed from these, or raises an error otherwise.
+* `Component.signature` collects PEP 526 variable annotations in the class's method resolution order chain up to `Component`, if any, and returns a signature object constructed from these, or raises an error otherwise.
 The signature object is created per-instance, not per-class, so that it can be safely mutated if this is a part of the workflow.

 ## Alternatives and rationale